David Morrell: The Spy Who Came for Christmas (A Review)

-The bundle that Paul Kagan clutches in his good arm is the boy born to the wife of a Palestinian pacifist who is also an obstetrician.
+The bundle that Paul Kagan clutches in his uninjured arm is the baby boy born to the wife of a Palestinian pacifist who is also an obstetrician.
 The father sees his child as a symbol of what people desire for their children.
 His son, he argues, represents every Palestinian.
-Although born in the U.S., the doctor and his wife are taking their son back to the Middle East "as a symbol of his hope for the future of ll children in the region...if people truly love their children, they'll do everything possible to demand a last truce."
+The son, born in the U.S., will go back to the Middle East with the doctor and his wife "as a symbol of his hope for the future of all children in the region...if people truly love their children, they'll do everything possible to demand a lasting truce."

-An opposing terrorist organization has paid a group of the Russian mafia a significant sum of cash to steal the baby so that they can educate him and eventually turn him into a suicide bomber.
-Paul Kagan is an undercover agent embedded in this section of the Russian mafia and charged along with three other thugs to steal the baby.
-At the last minute Kagan grabs the baby and searches for its safety.
+A terrorist organization that opposes the Palestinian's ideas has paid a group of Russian mafia a significant sum to steal the baby.
+The terrorists will educate him and eventually turn him into a suicide bomber.
+Paul Kagan is an undercover agent embedded in the Russian mafia group and with the three thugs to steal the baby.
+At the last minute, Kagan grabs the baby and searches for its safety.

-Kagan's story loosely parallels the story of the Magi and their interactions with Joseph, Mary and Jesus, the shepherds, and Herod and his troops.
-The ultimate goal in both stories is to keep this baby - the child of peace - safe.
+Kagan's story loosely parallels the Magis' story and their interactions with Joseph, Mary, and Jesus, the shepherds, and Herod and his troops.
+The ultimate goal in both Kagan's and the Magis' stories is to keep this baby - the child of peace - safe.

 Author Poll Ahead!

 Who is your favorite mystery thriller author?

 "The Hundred-Year Christmas" in a Twenty-Fifth Anniversary Signed-limited Edition

 I want "The Hundred-Year Christmas" by David Morrell for my carefully assembled book collection.
 I would have loved to have been Morrell's friend back when he originally wrote this book - in 1983 - and had seven hundred copies printed, numbered, and signed to give out.